“They know the math. They just can’t do the word problems. It’s their reading comprehension.”

 She assigned a similar problem, and pointed to the “CUBES” poster on the wall.
 “Remember to circle the numbers and box the key words.”

 She circulated as students worked.
 Some asked where to put the decimal.
-Others made subtraction mistakes that she pointed out for them.
-Some students worked in pairs – one doing the division, the other copying what they saw.
+Others had trouble lining up the subtraction portion of the long division.
+Some students worked in pairs, with one doing the calculating, while the other copied.

 What Went Wrong?

 While this is an extreme example, many of the mistakes Ms. Hartwell made are actually pretty common.